HarviJain/HarviJain/README.md

 ### 🎬 Internet Movie Inventory (IMI)
 A free movie search site using The Movie Database API.
 Built with HTML, CSS, and JavaScript.

-### 📄 One Page Profile
-A dynamic one-page profile showcasing personal information in a visually appealing format.

 ### 💬 QuickQuote
 A web application that provides random quotes for instant inspiration using the Quotable API.